Health and Travel Alerts Learn More Left arrow

 If you do want to experience winter in Norway, early March is a good time to visit; the days are getting longer but there’s still snow on the ground for sports like dog sledding, and still plenty of chances to see the Northern Lights.

-Discover this beautiful country on a luxury cruise with Celebrity Cruises.
+Discover this beautiful country on a cruise with Celebrity Cruises.
 Browse our Norway cruises and book your next adventure today.

 Free Vacation Planning Services